ultimate-notion/ultimate-notion/docs/usage/db_querying.md

     A common mistake is to forget the parentheses when using `&` and `|` to compose several conditions.
-Due to the precedence rules for operators, e.g. `==`, `!=`, in Python, this may lead to an unexpected exception, e.g. `TypeError: unsupported operand type(s) for &`, since `&` may operate on a property instead of a condition.
+Due to the precedence rules for operators, e.g. `==`, `!=`, in Python, this may lead to an unexpected exception, e.g. `TypeError: unsupported operand type(s) for &`, since `&` operates on a property instead of a condition.

 Using the Notion UI to get the same result, we would define an *Advanced filter* on a view like this:

 ![View filter](../assets/images/notion-view-filter.png){: style="height:300px; display:block; margin-left:auto; margin-right:auto;"}

-It should also be noted that the methods `filter` and `sort` of [Query][query object] return a new [Query][query object] object to allow for method chaining.
+It should also be noted that the methods `filter` and `sort` of [Query][query object] return a new [Query][query object] object to make method chaining possible.
 This allows potentially to call `filter` and `sort` several times.
-When `filter` is called more than once, the new passed condition is *added* to the existing condition using a logical and, i.e. `&`.
-In case `sort` is passed several times the new sorting will override the existing one.
+When `filter` is called more than once, the newly passed condition is *added* to the existing condition using a logical and, i.e. `&`.
+In case `sort` is passed several times, the new sorting will override the existing one.
 It should also be noted that the default sort order is *ascending* and thus `asc()` can be omitted, only `desc()` needs to be called explicitely.